In Massachusetts, More Mental-Illness Training for Police

 A police department’s Appointing Authority may apply for a Exemption from recruit training for a person being hired in Massachusetts who has been employed as a police officer in another state or, as a result of documented public safety emergency or other exigent circumstances, a 270-day Temporary Waiver may be granted to a part-time police officer being hired full-time until the start date of the next available academy session.

-Request a transcript to verify a police officer is certified in Massachusetts or police training manuals.
+Request a transcript to validate a police officer's training or training curricula.

 MPTC Current Legal Updates, Massachusetts guidelines, opinions and training regulations.